 Have you ever used someone else’s iPhone, and it seemed like their app icons were bigger than yours?
 Or perhaps you find the app icons difficult to see, and you would like to make them bigger so that they are easier to identify.

-This can be a frustrating thing to adjust if you are looking for a setting that specifically changes that option, but the size of your app icons are actually determined by something called the Display Zoom.
+This can be a frustrating thing to adjust if you are looking for a setting that specifically changes that option, but the size of your app icons is actually determined by something called the Display Zoom.
 Your iPhone has two different options for this setting, and you can switch between them if you so choose.
 Our guide below will show you how to make your iPhone’s app icons bigger by switching from the standard to the zoomed Display Zoom setting.

-How to Change the Display Zoom Setting on an iPhone
+How to Change the Display Zoom Setting on an iPhone (Guide with Pictures)

 The steps in this article were performed on an iPhone 7 Plus in iOS 10.3.3.
-These steps are going to make your app icons bigger, which means that less of them will fit on each home screen.
+These steps are going to make your app icons bigger, which means that fewer of them will fit on each home screen.
 It will also zoom some of the other screens and menus on your device, so they may be a little different than what you are currently accustomed to.

 Step 1: Open the Settings app.